ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign endpoint="/parts" %}
 {% assign summary="Deletes parts" %}
 {% capture description %}
 There are two ways to delete parts, either by their path or by their uuids.
 This means that one of the filter parameters `partPath` or `partUuids` has to be set.
-In both cases the entity itself as well as all children are deleted.
+In both cases the request deletes the part itself as well as all its child parts and child characteristics.
 {% endcapture %}

-{% assign exampleCaption="Delete the part 'metal part'  and all entities beneath it" %}
+{% assign exampleCaption="Delete the part 'metal part' and its children." %}
 {% capture jsonrequest %}
 {% highlight http %}
 DELETE /dataServiceRest/parts?partPath=/metal%20part HTTP/1.1